 District and Global Grants

 Rotary Foundation grants support Rotarians and Rotary clubs in their educational and humanitarian efforts both locally and around the world.
 There are several types of Rotary grants.
 Two that will be described are District Grants and Global Grants.
+Specific Grant Resources, such as how-to videos and presentations, are at the bottom of this page.

 - Humanitarian projects, including service travel and disaster recovery efforts